oisdk/site/posts/2019-05-28-linear-phases.markdown

 Is what makes the whole thing quadratic.
 We need to find a way to thread that `liftA2` along with the fold to get it to linear.
-This is the only real trick in the derivation: we need to introduce it as an existential to make the types line up.
+This is the only real trick in the derivation: I'll use polymorphic recursion to avoid the extra zip.

 ```haskell
 bft :: forall f a b.
 Applicative f => (a -> f b) -> Tree a -> f (Tree b)